Thomas Peterffy Sells 14,400 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 14,400 shares of the business’s stock in a transaction that occurred on Monday, January 25th.
-The shares were sold at an average price of $67.64, for a total value of $974,016.00.
-Following the completion of the sale, the chairman now owns 9,183,411 shares of the company’s stock, valued at approximately $621,165,920.04.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 14,400 shares of the stock in a transaction dated Wednesday, January 27th.
+The stock was sold at an average price of $63.80, for a total value of $918,720.00.
+Following the sale, the chairman now owns 9,151,711 shares of the company’s stock, valued at approximately $583,879,161.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.

 Thomas Peterffy also recently made the following trade(s):